VagRant2333/WHY-CPP-PKG-SUCKS-/README.md

 ## AUTHOR: VagRant

-<font color=red> just to let you know, with copilot nowadays, coding this costs 5 min and then you would spend 5 hour on vcpkg and so on,
+<font color=red> just to let you know, with copilot nowadays, coding this costs 5 min and then you would spend 5 hours on vcpkg and so on,
-fighting against corruption between macOS, Windows, VSCode, CMake etc.</font>
+fighting against collision between macOS, Windows, VSCode, CMake etc.</font>

-*note:use CMake to build*
+*note : use CMake to build*

 ## License
 DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE